karina-klinkeviciute/teleporter/README.md

 We are building a teleporeter here.

 # How this idea came to life
-With a friend we often would talk "I'm eating this delicious vegan icecream."
+I would often talk to a friend something like "I'm eating this delicious vegan icecream."
 "Oh, I would like some too" "I would gladly give you some if you were here".
 Or, like "I need a hug" "I'd hug you if I were there with you".
 Unfortunately we often would be quite far from each other, like in different cities or countries.
-It would involve ours or days of travelling.
+It would involve hours or days of travelling.
 That's how we came up with this idea of building a teleporter so that we could travel to each other much faster and easier.

 # A Plan